teamsoundlabs/Nexus/README.md

 > [!NOTE]
 > When in a production environment we recommend using [PyPy](https://www.pypy.org/)

-To run Nexus in it's production mode use `python main.py`.
+To run Nexus in it's production mode use `pypy main.py`.